Homemade Za'atar Spice

 • 1 tablespoon sesame seeds, toasted and crushed

-• 1 tablespoon freshly ground sumac
+• 1 tablespoon sumac seeds

 • 1/2 teaspoon kosher salt